 Heithaus, M.R., A. Frid, J.J.
-Vaudo, B. Worm, A.J.
+Vaudo, B. Worm and A.J.
 Wirsing.
 2010.
 Unraveling the ecological importance of elasmobranchs.
 Pages 611-637 In Heithaus, M.R., J.C.
-Carrier, J. Musick(eds.)
+Carrier and J. Musick(eds.)
 The biology of sharks and their relatives II: Biodiversity, adaptive physiology, and conservation.
 CRC Press, Boca Raton, FL.

 Jopp, F., D.L.
-DeAngelis, J.C.
+DeAngelis and J.C.
 Trexler.
 2011.
 Chapter 18.
 Trophic Cascades and Food Web Stability in Fish Communities of the Everglades.
-Pages 257-268 In Jopp, F., H. Reuter, B. Breckling(eds.)
+Pages 257-268 In Jopp, F., H. Reuter and B. Breckling(eds.)
 Modelling Complex Ecological Dynamics- An Introduction into Ecological Modeling for Students, Teachers & Scientists.
 Springer-Verlag, Berlin, Heidelberg.

 Smith, Shawn Elizabeth.
 2004.
 Defining the role of floating periphyton mats in shaping food-web dynamics in the Florida Everglades.
 Ph.D. dissertation, Florida International University.